Apprenticeships

 Multi-Channel Marketer is a Level 3 Apprenticeship, up to 18 months, maximum funding band of £11,000.
 It replaces Digital Marketer.

-The broad purpose of the occupation is to support customer-focused marketing activities that drive the demand for a product or service through awareness raising and/or perception building to generate results to the bottom line.
+The broad purpose of the occupation is to support customer focussed marketing activities that drive the demand for a product or service through awareness raising and/or perception building to generate results to the bottom line.
 The emerging green economy is creating increasing opportunities for new and complex services and products.
 This may require marketing activities to be focussed on raising awareness of the benefits of carrying out transactions or purchases or products within an environmentally sustainable model.

 As part of the Marketing team, the multi-channel marketers will contribute to the implementation of the Marketing strategy and plans.
 They will be responsible for delivering day-to-day marketing activities across a multitude of platforms, channels and systems that are essential to the Marketing function and activities of the company.